-Lee Dong Wook: New Facts Revealed About ‘Goblin’s Grim Reaper In Recent Interview
+Lee Dong Wook: New Facts Revealed About ‘Goblin’s’ Grim Reaper In Recent Interview

-Lee Dong Wook stars as the Grim Reaper on tvN’s Goblin and the role has been making him more popular than ever.
+Lee Dong Wook stars as the Grim Reaper on tvN’s Goblin, and the role has been making him more popular than ever.

-As Inquisitr previously reported, some fans have said that it’s the chemistry or between Gong Yoo and Lee Dong Wook’s characters that’s making Goblin such a popular kdrama.
+As the Inquisitr previously reported, some fans have said that it’s the chemistry or between Gong Yoo and Lee Dong Wook’s characters that makes Goblin such a popular K-drama.

-According to Soompi, Dong Wook recently gave a tell all interview on V Live where he shared lots of previously unknown information about himself.
+According to Soompi, Dong Wook recently gave a tell-all interview on V Live, where he shared lots of previously unknown information about himself.

 he looks so good..
 I can’t breathe now.. pic.twitter.com/6slljqwWNp